petcsclub/python-projects/README.md

 	1. If you think you're done the project, make sure everything is commented and there aren't any visible/obvious errors.
 Then go to the [website of the repo](https://github.com/petcsclub/python-projects) and create a pull request for your specific branch.
 Read more here on how to [create one](https://guides.github.com/activities/hello-world/#pr).
 	2. Assign 2 reviewers to your code, assign yourself as the assignee, and set the label to be "enhancement"
 	3. Description: write a lil intro, a brief description of the different variants, and anything else you think the reviewers should know!
 If you have multiple variants, maybe state the ones the reviewers should look at first.
 	4. We'll have a couple people review your code, check it for bugs/flaws, and have you fix up a couple things if you need to.
 After making changes, click "Re-request review" beside the Reviewer's name.
-If everything is approved, you're free to merge the pull request.
+If everything is approved, you're free to merge the pull request and close the branch.
 Congrats! 🎉
 7. How to review pull requests:
 	1. If you're assigned to review someone's pull request, congrats!
 It's a HUGE honor 😄
 	2. First of all, it's probably best to switch to the branch you're reviewing either on repl.it or locally.
 Play both variants of the game for a bit to get a feel on how things are implemented.